evancz/guide.elm-lang.org/book/types/custom_types.md

 So now we can track if someone is a `Regular` with an account or a `Visitor` who is just passing through.
 It is not too tough, but we can make it simpler!

-Rather than creating a `type` and a `type alias`, we can actually represent all this with just a `type` by associating data with each variant.
-So we can make a new `User` type in which the `Regular` and `Visitor` variants each have an associated `String` value:
+Rather than creating a custom type and a type alias, we can represent all this with just a single custom type.
+The `Regular` and `Visitor` variants each have an associated data.
+In our case, the associated data is a `String` value:

 ```elm
 type User